BioKIC/symbiota-docs/content/user/idkeys/admin/_index.en.md

 From the Character Management page, click on the name of the character that belongs to the state you wish to edit.
 Navigate to the **Character States** tab.
 To edit an existing character state, click on the name of the character state.
 In the **Character State Details** box, you can edit the state name, the description, the related glossary term, the notes, and the sort sequence of the character.
 Scroll down to the **Illustration** box to add an illustration of the character state.
 Scroll down to the **Delete Character State** box to evaluate the state for deletion.
 All images, languages, and descriptions to the character state must be unlinked before a state can be deleted.

-To add a new character state, click the green plus sign at the top right side of the page (highlighted below).
+To add a new character state, click the green plus sign at the top right side of the page (circled below).

 ![Character State Editor Page](/symbiota-docs/images/editcharacterstate.JPG)